Momentum-Free/sledgehammer-bot-docs/docs/intro.md

 ### [🚨 Raidban](commands/raidban.md)

-This command is used to ban users based on the discord's default join message, selecting a start and a finishing message, you'll be able to select those users (Usefull for raids).
+This command is used to ban users based on the discord's default join message, selecting a start and a finishing message, you'll be able to select those users (useful for raids).

 ## 🗺️ Translate for Us